INFIERI 2025

 We also review the challenges of the next generation of high-field superconducting magnets that will require coupled electromagnetic, mechanical, thermal, and electric simulations from the onset of the design process.
 We go through the different design steps and the required tools for numerical field computation and optimization.
 In simulating transient effects in quenching superconducting magnets, we are confronted with the coupling of physical subsystems and extreme nonlinearities and uncertainties in the material parameters.

-Responsible for the electromagnetic design of the LHC main dipole magnets during the construction period of the LHC. and later for the magnet polarities and the electrical quality assurance of the LHC machine.
+Stephan holds the position of Principal Applied Physicist in the Accelerator Technology (TE) Department of the European Organization for Nuclear Research, CERN, Geneva, Switzerland.
+During the construction period of the LHC, Stephan was responsible for the electromagnetic design of the LHC main dipole magnets and later for the magnet polarities and the electrical quality assurance of the LHC machine.

 Speaker: Stephan RUSSENSCHUK (TE Department, CERN, CH)